All about energy in Brussels. A Sibelga initiative

 Connected to their terminal and with a full battery, these cars would therefore make up a huge reserve of electricity.
 The potential of "wheeled storage" is therefore very real.

-A good idea, but not without smart technologies
+Not without smart technologies

 To work properly, vehicle-to-grid must consider: